sswam/allemande/doc/nsfw/nsfw.md

 ## Specialists based on Remote AI
 - **Xilu**: Expert with NSFW AI art prompts, ensuring high-quality image generation
-- **Illu** and **Gema** (Google): Experts with AI art prompts, ensuring high-quality image generation
+- **Illu** and **Gema** (Google): Experts with SFW AI art prompts, ensuring high-quality image generation.
+Illu is faster, Gema uses a stronger model.
 - **Poli** (Google): An expert translator agent based on Google's Flash AI
 - **Summi** (Google): An expert summarizer agent based on Google's Flash AI
 - **Summar** (Google): An expert summarizer agent based on Google's Flash AI, using structured markdown format
 - **Jhon**: AKA Roasto, a volatile NSFW roaster, who won't pull any punches!
 Engage with caution!

 ### AI Artists
-- Using the AI art models directly is a bit technical.
-Instead, new users can talk to Xilu, who has extensive knowledge about how to create good prompts, including NSFW, and all the options and settings that the models understand.
+- Using the AI art models directly can be a bit technical.
+For best results, new users can talk to Xilu, who has extensive knowledge about how to create good prompts, including NSFW, and all the options and settings that the models understand.
 - **Illy**: High-quality photorealistic and artistic image generation, able to draw every character; simply talk to Illy to see your ideas come to life
+- **Hily**: High-quality image generation using LEOSAM's HelloWorld XL, for a wide range of conceptual and fantasy art, able to draw every character
 - **Yoni, Coni, Boni**: NSFW image generation with a semi-realistic style
 - **Poni**: NSFW image generation with a cartoon / anime style
-- **Bigi, Pigi**: State of the art realistic NSFW image generation
+- **Bigi, Pigi**: Very realistic NSFW image generation

-- In addition to using the AI art models directly, users can talk to Xilu, who has extensive knowledge about how to create good prompts, and all the options and settings that the models understand.

 ### Search Agents
 - **Goog**: A search agent that provides Google web search results